 Some of the colorful offerings have surpassed our wildest dreams, like Hong Kong's famous Kala Toast rainbow grilled cheese sandwich that has us simultaneously tilting our heads and watering at the mouth!
 Our closest imitator in the U.S. is currently Chomp Eatery’s Unicorn Melt...all the way in Los Angeles.
 Boo!
 (California also has this decadent Unicorn hot chocolate we’re still waiting on over here...)

 Looking for the best rainbow treats you can find right here in NYC?
 Below are some of our favorite picks to try before the next trend rains on this colorful parade.
+You may also want to check out our roundup of equally colorful cereal restaurants, too (yep, that's a thing!)

 Best rainbow food in NYC